santiagomonteromendieta/santiagomonteromendieta.github.io/_pages/cv.md

 Conferences & talks
 ======
-* 2020: Attendance to VII Biennial Congress of the Spanish Society for Evolutionary Biology (Sevilla, Spain: 5-7/02/2020)
+* 2020: Attendance to VII Biennial Congress of the Spanish Society for Evolutionary Biology (Seville, Spain: 5-7/02/2020)
 * 2018: Talk at the Second Joint Congress on Evolutionary Biology (Montpellier, France: 18-23/08/2018): [Multiple loci drive high-altitude adaptation in the Eastern honey bee (Apis cerana)](https://programme.europa-organisation.com/slides/programme_jointCongressEvolBiology-2018/webconf/764_22082018_0950_einstein_Santiago_Montero-Mendieta_578/index.html)
 * 2018: Talk at SevinOmics Spring Meeting (Seville, Spain: 09/04/2018): [Genome adaptations to high altitude in the Eastern honeybee](https://www.slideshare.net/SantiagoMonteroMendi/genome-adaptations-to-high-altitude-in-the-eastern-honeybee)
 * 2017: Talk at IMBIM Genomics Friday (Uppsala, Sweden: 22/09/2017): Looking for the genetic basis of adaptation to high altitude habitats in the Eastern honeybee